COPtoLON/KB/Quantitative Finance/README.md

 # Main objective
-*Note: This needs to be formulated more precisely, with greater detail as well* **Third draft:** \
+**Third draft:** \
 Objective: For a single particle in an open system, research an algorithm to optimize and maximally conserve enthalpy/energy \
 <br>